matejzavrsnik/overeye2/readme.md

 The order implies priority.

 Open:
-- 🔧 file saving could be moved to mzlib because there's nothing specific to Overeye in it
-- 🚁 widget to be set per screen coordinates rather than as Qt grid coordinates so that it would look prettier
+- 🚁 size and location to be configurable with that button on screen directly
 - 🚁 a widget that shows linux logs
 - 🚁 webports to be able to set width and height via keywords
-- 🚁 a specialised webport widget for youtube
+- 🚁 a specialised webport widget for youtube that starts playing automatically
 - 🚁 clock widget to enable custom HTML into which the clock will be set using keywords
 - 🐞 error messages on exit
 - 🔧 simplify how settings work; it's technically correct now, but it's way to complicated for the problem at hand
 - 🚁 when changing settings in the app, the changes should also be saved
 - 🚁 a plugin system for the widgets
 - 🔧 set up build system so that builds are in one builds folder rather than scattered out
+- 🚁 there is no reason twitter widget forbids clicking; remove that feature
+- 🔧 file saving could be moved to mzlib because there's nothing specific to Overeye in it
+- 🚁 the config button should only appear if you hover over that part of screen
+- 🚁 settings buttong of the screen enables removing and adding widgets
+- 🚁 widgets live in separate folder as dlls and their existence is scanned when app starts and then dynamically linked

 Done:
 - 🔧 file saving can be extracted from settings saving
+- 🚁 widget to be set per screen coordinates rather than as Qt grid coordinates so that it would look prettier